Chart Color Schemes

 Weetangera is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Weetangera, as per the latest Census evaluation, 91.7% of dwellings were houses with the remaining 8.3% comprising semi-detached units, apartments and other dwelling types.
-This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
-Home ownership in Weetangera stood at 48.0%, with mortgaged properties at 37.8% and rented dwellings at 14.2%.
-The median monthly mortgage repayment was $2,500, higher than the Australian Capital Territory average of $2,000.
-Weekly rent in Weetangera was recorded at $490, compared to the Australian Capital Territory's $430.
-Nationally, Weetangera's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Weetangera, as per the latest Census evaluation, 91.7% of dwellings were houses, with the remaining 8.3% being semi-detached, apartments, or other types.
+This contrasts with the Australian Capital Territory's (ACT) dwelling structure of 63.3% houses and 36.7% other dwellings.
+Home ownership in Weetangera stood at 48.0%, with mortgaged properties making up 37.8% and rented dwellings accounting for 14.2%.
+The median monthly mortgage repayment in the area was $2,500, exceeding the ACT average of $2,080.
+Meanwhile, the median weekly rent figure in Weetangera was recorded at $490, compared to the ACT's $450.
+Nationally, Weetangera's median monthly mortgage repayment is significantly higher than the Australian average of $1,863, while its median weekly rent figure is substantially above the national average of $375.

 Frequently Asked Questions - Housing